learn-co-curriculum/reading-ios-xcode-overview/README.md

 ### The Test Navigator

-After running a build utilizing your unit tests (`⌘U`), the Test navigator will populate itself with your test results.
+After running a build utilizing your unit tests (`⌘` `U`), the Test navigator will populate itself with your test results.
 A green light means the test passed, a red light means it failed!
 Selecting a test by name in this navigator will load that test's file in the Code Editor at the relevant line for the selected test.

 ![](https://ironboard-curriculum-content.s3.amazonaws.com/iOS/intro-to-xcode/xcode_test_overview.png)